Skip to content

 Companies experience an average of more than one cyber-attack per month, incurring annual costs of approximately $3.5 million as a result, according to the results of a survey of 591 IT and IT security practitioners; this survey was sponsored by BrandProtect and conducted by the Ponemon Institute.
 Seventy-nine percent of respondents said they lack comprehensive strategies to identify and mitigate those attacks.

 Data from 2017 indicates that almost 60 percent of cloud-utilizing enterprises don’t know the location of their stored data or whether it’s secure, TechRepublic reported.
-Such cloud storage confusion is leading to major security issues.
+Such cloud storage confusion is leading to issues with security in cloud computing.

 Organizations lack any awareness of their responsibilities for data protection, assuming instead that the third-party cloud host is solely responsible.
 In actuality, the organization and the cloud-service provider must secure data together.